-Price for the tour based on 2 people is 390 euro for the total group.
+Price for the tour based on 2 people is 195 euro per person.

 Ypres Salient: Messines, Ypres and Passchendaele: private tour